Moremar/IT_tutorials/Docker/README.md

 - **Docker Container** : lightweight self-contained application running on Docker
 - **Docker Image** : blueprint of a container specifying its content and behavior
 - **Dockerfile** : file containing the instructions to build a custom Docker image
-- **Docker Hub** : official registry of Docker images
+- **Docker Hub** : official registry for Docker images
-- **Docker Compose** : tool to orchestrate several containers running and interacting together
+- **Docker-Compose** : tool to orchestrate several containers running and interacting together

 Docker uses a client/server architecture.
 The Docker engine is the server, it needs to run all the time for Docker to be used.